SIMPATICOProject/CDV/cdv-server/consent-manager/doc/deployment.md

 ### Database creation

-The Account Manager relies on a MongoDB database to store all the accounts information.
+The Consent Manager relies on a MongoDB database to store all the accounts information.

 So before deploying the application, it is necessary to create a new database, by importing in the MongoDB server the provided dump file.
 - Open a command prompt and Execute the following commands to import the dump file: